Table of Contents

 Deciding on the foundation for your storage shed is simple.
 Typically a smaller, more standard shed would receive a gravel shed pad, however, there are some instances that a concrete pad is necessary for larger buildings.

 Generally speaking, a gravel pad is better for a shed than a concrete pad for multiple reasons.
 One, gravel contains a better drainage system which results in less rotting and decay.
-Two, prevents water from gathering underneath your shed and causing exterior damage to the shed.
+Two, gravel prevents water from gathering underneath your shed and causing exterior damage to the shed.
 Three, gravel is much cheaper and easier to install and remove than concrete.

 Factor 3: Make Sure The Shed Size Fits Property Size